-By Martindale Hubbell for Law Offices of Paul Chatzky | Published October 15, 2021 | Posted in Divorce | Tagged Tags: divorce, divorce decree, settlement | Comments Off on Tips for Achieving a Positive Divorce Settlement
+By Martindale Hubbell for Law Offices of Paul Chatzky | Published August 10, 2022 | Posted in Domestic Violence | Tagged Tags: order of protection, restraining order | Comments Off on When Are Orders of Protection Issued by Illinois Courts?

 Read MoreIn Illinois, a family court may award spousal support — also known as maintenance — in any proceeding for dissolution of marriage, legal separation, declaration of invalidity of marriage or dissolution of a civil union.
 The court can determine that spousal support is justified based on either spouse’s financial need, without considering any marital misconduct Read More